UCL/rsd-engineeringcourse/session99/windows.md

 [Anaconda](https://www.anaconda.com/distribution/).

-Please download and install [Anaconda](https://www.anaconda.com/download/) (Python 3.6 version).
+Please download and install [Anaconda](https://www.anaconda.com/download/) (Python 3.7 version).

 Sophos
 ------

-To use the Jupyter notebook on a Windows computer with Sophos anti-virus installed it may be necessary to open additional ports allowing communication between the notebook and its server.
+To use the Jupyter lab or notebook on a Windows computer with Sophos anti-virus installed it may be necessary to open additional ports allowing communication between the notebook and its server.
 The [solution](http://stackoverflow.com/questions/13036197/ipython-notebook-getting-output) is: